groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/nodejs-java/delete/powerpoint.en.md

 ############################# More features ############################
 more_features:
   enable: true
-  title: "Node.js API for Efficient Watermark Removal"
+  title: "Node.js via Java API for Efficient Watermark Removal"
-  description: "Leverage our Node.js API to seamlessly remove or clear watermarks from a variety of document formats including PDFs, images, and Office files.
-Designed for developers, this API integrates effortlessly with your Node.js applications, ensuring clean and clear documents."
+  description: "Leverage our Node.js via Java API to seamlessly remove or clear watermarks from a variety of document formats including PDFs and Office files.
+Designed for developers, this API integrates effortlessly with your Node.js via Java applications, ensuring clean and clear documents."
   image: "/img/watermark/features_remove.webp" # 500x500 px
   image_description: "Remove Watermark"
   features:
     # feature loop
-    - title: "Node.js Watermark Removal"
+    - title: "Node.js via Java Watermark Removal"
-      content: "Use our Node.js API to remove watermarks with precision and ease.
+      content: "Use our Node.js via Java API to remove watermarks with precision and ease.
 Perfect for applications requiring unmarked documents for presentation or further processing."

     # feature loop
     - title: "Batch Watermark removal processing"
       content: "Efficiently handle multiple documents with our bulk watermark removal feature.
-Save time and server resources by processing large batches of files simultaneously in your Node.js applications."
+Save time and server resources by processing large batches of files simultaneously in your Node.js via Java applications."

     # feature loop
     - title: "Edit out and Delete Watermarks Flexibly"